okeeffed/cheat-sheets/Drupal/Drupal-8.md

 What happens if we want to add a field for articles if we want to add photo credit?
 If you are building a site for someone else, take them into account.

 From `Structure > Content Type` you can select the `Manage fields` dropdown to edit existing types and what we can easily view.
 To add something such as a new field, we need to `manage fields`.

+As we update the field names, we can see the `machine name` on the left updating - this is important for the database itself.